Ahmad00Ragab/Stop-Watch/WorkSpace/README.md

-# WorkSpace is created on Eclipse IDE and build using avr-gcc Compiler
+# WorkSpace is created on Eclipse IDE Version: 2023-03 (4.27.0) and build using avr-gcc Compiler
 - **Contents:**
 - Source Files in 'src' Directory
 - Header Files in 'include' Directory